BOS-Bae/Balance-indirect-reciprocity/README.md

 # The price of Stern Judging

-This are simulation codes which generate numerical results of the paper : 'The price of Stern Judging'.
+This are simulation codes which generate numerical results of the paper : 'Exact Cluster Dynamics of Indirect Reciprocity in Complete Graphs'.

 The description of each directory is below.